Explore Baltimore, Maryland for Less Than $50 a Day

-I live between Baltimore and Washington D.C., venturing into both cities as often as my schedule allows.
-While there are countless free museums, monuments, and places to explore in D.C., Baltimore is just as worthy of a day trip – especially when you’re on a budget.
-Come along as we explore Baltimore, Maryland, for less than $50 A Day.
+I used to live between Baltimore and Washington, D.C., venturing into both cities as often as my schedule allowed.
+While there are countless free museums, monuments, and places to explore in D.C., Baltimore is just as worthy of a day trip, especially when you’re on a budget.
+In fact, there are plenty of cheap things to do in Baltimore, and some activities are even free.
+Come along as we explore Baltimore, Maryland, for less than $50 a day.

 Our morning began at Federal Hill Park.

-Federal Hill Park is one of my favorite places to bring visitors to Baltimore, where you will discover sweeping panoramic views of Baltimore’s Inner Harbor.
+Federal Hill Park is one of my favorite places to take visitors to Baltimore.
+Here, you can discover sweeping panoramic views of Baltimore’s Inner Harbor.
 While exploring the Inner Harbor itself is magnificent, there’s something about seeing the water from a higher vantage point that makes Baltimore feel even more special.

 The hill was used and fortified as a fort by the Union Army during the American Civil War and was later acquired by the city of Baltimore in 1880 when it was established as a city park.
 My daughter loves the playground here, and it would be an excellent spot for a picnic.